tawnyalee/C769-ROM3/task1_ROM3.md

 Some examples of acceptable topics:

-- Multi-factor authentication (MFA) implementaion
+- Multi-factor authentication (MFA) implementation
 - Security information and event management (SIEM) implementation
 - Network hardware or software installation/upgrades
 - Installation of a functional software system (scheduling, networking, point-of-sale, financial, etc.)
-- Cloud migratrion or data backups
+- Cloud migration or data backups
 - Building a website

 ### Examples

 The [Capstone Excellence Archive](https://westerngovernorsuniversity.sharepoint.com/sites/capstonearchives/excellence/Pages/UndergraduateInformation.aspx) includes a wide range of completed projects to review.
-However, keep in mind that they all are, by definition, *above and beyond* the requirements.
+However, remember that they all are, by definition, *above and beyond* the requirements.
 Therefore, do not use these as examples of what's needed to meet the requirements.

 For a more down-to-earth example of what's required, see these approval form examples: